microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 ]
 ```

 The name of the public IP Address resource can be found in the _name_ field of the output.
-In our example output the name of the public IP address resource is `cab190bb-ec74-478e-b7f1-b36c83bfa94e`.
+In our example output the name of the public IP address resource is `pppppppp-pppp-pppp-pppp-pppppppppppp`.

 ### Set DNS name for public IP resource